libbyyosef/Tic-Tac-Toe/README.md

 - **Whatever Player:** Makes random moves on the board until a valid move is found.

 **Tournament**

 The Tournament class allows players to compete in a series of rounds.
 After each round, it displays the current standings, including the number of wins for each player and the number of ties.

 **Build and Run**

 To build and run the Tic Tac Toe game, you can use the following commands:

-- Compile the Java files
+- Compile the Java files: javac *.java
-javac *.java

 - Run the Tournament class with command-line arguments *java Tournament <rounds> <boardSize> <winStreak> <renderer> <player1> <player2>* Replace <rounds>, <boardSize>, <winStreak>, <renderer>, <player1>, and <player2> with your desired values.